 Injuries sustained in car accidents can result in victims requiring surgery, ongoing medical care and other health-related treatment.
 As a result, the costs associated with these services can create a significant financial burden for many families.

 … Wonderful people with top quality representation.
 I am truly blessed to have found this firm…

 – Tim Hastings

 Our licensed auto accident attorneys have recovered more than $500 million in compensation for our clients, including a $2,000,000 settlement for a victim of a crash who suffered catastrophic injuries and a $600,000 recovery for a passenger that was injured in a rental car.

-If you have sustained injuries in a Michigan car accident, we encourage you to contact an experienced Clare car accident lawyer at our firm to discuss your potential claim and how we may be able to help.
+If you have sustained injuries in a Michigan car accident, we encourage you to contact an experienced Clare car accident attorney at our firm to discuss your potential claim and how we may be able to help.
 We offer a free initial consultation and require no upfront fees for our services.
 You pay us nothing unless we recover compensation for you.